 - Compliance with best practice for Peripheral Venous Cannulae (PVCs) is important as these devices are commonly used and are a risk factor for patients developing a staphylococcus aureus infection.
 The Infection Prevention and Control Team are using principles of improvement methodology for PVC insertion to spread best practice within BGH.
 A new tool combining best practice for both insertion and maintenance has been developed and currently being tested in BGH. - An Infection Control monitoring programme for 2014/2015 has been developed with a focus on the Standard Infection Control Precautions (SICP).
 Monitoring of each ward/department has been spread throughout the year.
 The level of compliance achieved will determine the re-audit timescale for each specific area.
-Following each audit, an action plan will be developed and given to the Senior Charge Nurse to progress and report through appropriate structures.
+Following each audit, an action plan will be developed to progress and report through appropriate structures.